Full Tac: Career

-Soule has directed, produced, and edited several music videos with a 24 credits on The Internet Music Video Database.
+Soule has directed, produced, and edited several music videos with 24 credits on The Internet Music Video Database.
 He worked with the production company Ricky Shabazz and the Boom Bap Boys on several music video projects in 2012.
 In December 2019, Soule released "Where's My Juul" with Lil Mariko, which quickly racked up half a million views by January.
-The video currently has 19 million views.
+The video currently has 20 million views.